iechor/docs/content/compose/environment-variables/envvars.md

 > **Note**
 >
-> Available in Docker Compose version 2.26.0 and later, and Docker Desktop version 4.29 and later
+> Available in iEchor Compose version 2.26.0 and later, and iEchor Desktop version 4.29 and later

 ### COMPOSE\_EXPERIMENTAL